 Invermere is located in British Columbia, Canada – just under 2 hours from Banff, Alberta!
 It is a cute little town with a lot to offer – amazing weather, the chance to spot some wildlife, and the perfect opportunity to enjoy water sports in the warm summer months.
-Invermere is surrounded by mountains and located in the Columbia Valley, which means everywhere you look is an incredible view!
-Read on for 18 things to do in and around Invermere, BC and why you have to visit!
+Invermere is surrounded by mountains and is located in the Columbia Valley, which means everywhere you look is an incredible view!
+Read on for 18 things to do in and around Invermere, BC, and why you have to visit!

 1. Swim at James Chabot Provincial Park on Windermere Lake

 James Chabot Provincial Park is essentially a day-use beach area with a lot of green space and beautiful water to swim in.
 Boating, sea doing, and SUP are also popular on this lake.
 The water is super shallow and extremely clear, which means there is a ton of water space to play in and you won’t feel too crowded!

 2. Shop the Local Farmers Market